Materials to Help with Your Drive:

 Your first task at hand is to select the date.
 It may occur over several days or weeks.
 Keep in mind that food is always needed by the emergency programs served through the Food Center, not only during the holiday season.
 Consider running a food drive during the summer or late winter when food donations are typically slow but demand remains high.

 Notify the Gemma E. Moran United Way/Labor Food Center at 860.444.8050 to let them know about your drive.
 The staff will be able to assist you in your planning.
 They can provide an up-to-date listing of the most-needed food items.
-You should also inform the Food Bank of when your drive will be concluding so they know when to expect the delivery.
+You should also inform the Food Center of when your drive will be concluding so they know when to expect the delivery.

 Publicize your food drive at least two weeks in advance.
 Signs and fliers should list the date(s) of the drive, where the food will go, what foods are needed, and where the collection boxes are located.
 Post signs in well-traveled areas of your building(s).
 Lobbies, cafeterias, mailrooms and coffee areas are good locations.
 Notices can also be placed in employee mailboxes and via email to all staff.
 If you receive public traffic from the community-at-large, invite them to participate in the drive, too.
 United Way has posters available to help you promote your drive.